faithrider/Hats4Cats/README.md

   * How to use hat metadata to rotate hat around midpoint?
   * How to export flattened photo?

 Meta - Code repo - Where are we storing everything?
+(DONE)
 Meta - Liveshare - How are we pair-programming (if at all?)
 Meta - Tasking - How are we displaying this document?
+(DONE)